svcuriouscat/svcuriouscat.github.io/data/logbook/2022/05/02/2-round-hatches.md

 # Round hatches

-Those ten round hatches that were installed instead of leaky cabin windows about a decade ago, they turned out to be Jim Black,  More specifically, they are **592-20RND-05-02-05**.
+Those ten round hatches that were installed instead of leaky cabin windows about a decade ago, they turned out to be Jim Black.
+More specifically, they are **592-20RND-05-02-05**.
 20", but almost all stuck and leaking at this point.
 The only good thing about them is that they’re tempered glass and not acrylic.
 That can become a bad thing if I cut myself while removing them.

 Trying to figure out what to replace them with.
 Lewmar only makes acrylic round hatches, but if I put four square 70cm hatches in the front to have a better view, then those will be definitely acrylic, and hence I could keep them all Lewmar without resorting to sketchy brands.
 And I absolutely love how the boat looks from a side with those three round circles, I think there’s only one cat in the world that has that.
 The front appearance I really hate, it looks like a retarded spider with those four round "eyes", not to mention you can barely see anything through them due to the angle.